drhughes/University-Dissertation/README.md

 These next three are the same page intranet page but they set different SESSION variables to simulate users logging in.
 Halesowen College - Intranet_ben07071174.cfm
 Halesowen College - Intranet_dee07068776.cfm
-Halesowen College – Intranet_staff.cfm
+Halesowen College ï¿½ Intranet_staff.cfm
 IntranetIndex.cfm is a list of links to the above three pages to aid the user. infoBanner.jpg, script.js, timetableStyle.css are all pages that the web pages access. timetable.jar is a JAR file containing all source relating to the Java Applet.
-Timetable_App.cfm – this is the page that the Java Applet is embedded within.
+Timetable_App.cfm ï¿½ this is the page that the Java Applet is embedded within.
-Timetable_Search.cfm – this is the staff search facility page.
+Timetable_Search.cfm ï¿½ this is the staff search facility page.

 SQL_Server_2005
 Contains a detailed database schema spreadsheet, and a folder Stored_Procedures that contains text files showing the stored procedures that should exist in the SQL server for data gathering.